 The agency has created PREA training for all contractors, volunteers, and interns that mirrors the security staff training.
-Included in the training is information on the following topics: the zero-tolerance policy, how staff are to fulfill their responsibilities under the agency PREA policy, inmates rights to be free from sexual abuse and sexual harassment, staff and inmates right to be free from retaliation for reporting sexual misconduct, the dynamics of sexual abuse and sexual harassment in confinement, common reactions of victims of sexual abuse and sexual harassment in confinement, common reactions of victims of sexual abuse and sexual harassment in confinement, common reactions of victims of sexual abuse and sexual harassment in confinement, sexual abuse, how to avoid inappropriate relationships with inmates, effective communication including communication with lesbian, gay, bisexual, transgender, intersex or gender nonconforming inmates, and how to comply with relevant laws relating to mandatory reporting to outside authorities.
+Included in the training is information on the following topics: the zero-tolerance policy, how staff are to fulfill their responsibilities under the agency PREA policy, inmates rights to be free from sexual abuse and sexual harassment, staff and inmates right to be free from retaliation for reporting sexual misconduct, the dynamics of sexual abuse and sexual harassment in confinement, common reactions of victims of sexual abuse and sexual harassment, how to detect and respond to signs of threatened and actual sexual abuse, how to avoid inappropriate relationships with inmates, effective communication including communication with lesbian, gay, bisexual, transgender, intersex or gender nonconforming inmates, and how to comply with relevant laws relating to mandatory reporting to outside authorities.
 The training material details the differences between males and female inmates within the one training.